-How to boost NHS workforce productivity with an effective e-rostering system
+How to boost NHS rostering productivity with effective technology

-Productivity is a frequently discussed topic within the NHS, and is often highlighted as an area for improvement across all organisations.
+NHS rostering productivity is a frequently discussed topic, and is often highlighted as an area for improvement across all organisations.
 Workforce productivity refers to making the most effective and efficient use of staffing resource to deliver high-quality, cost-effective and safe patient care.
 But this can only be achieved with the right tools in place.
 Many staff are still using outdated rostering software that lacks necessary functionality and reporting capabilities, leading to wasted time and resources.
 For clinicians, cumbersome systems for requesting leave and managing schedules can lower employee engagement and morale, further hindering productivity.

 An effective e-rostering system can address these challenges.
 To support this in practice, the e-rostering meaningful use standards published by NHSEI provide a framework of five attainment levels, setting benchmarks for an organisation’s progress in using e-rostering software.
 These standards outline the processes and systems needed to enhance staff deployment and boost workforce flexibility, significantly impacting overall productivity as a result.